-As you may know, you must fulfill a series of requirements in order to become a Certified Management Accountant (CMA).
-The CMA requirements are fairly straightforward and easy to fulfill compared to those of other accounting certifications but meeting them still involves time and effort.
-To ensure you satisfy each requirement in an effective and timely manner, you should learn about them as soon as possible in the CMA process.
-And you may want to start by focusing on the CMA education requirement, as it will help you take and pass the CMA exam.
+As you may know, the CMA education requirements are just one set of requirements to become a Certified Management Accountant (CMA).
+The CMA requirements are fairly straightforward and easy to fulfill compared to other accounting certifications, though.
+But meeting them still involves time and effort.
+To ensure you satisfy each requirement effectively and promptly, you should learn about them as soon as possible in the CMA process.
+And you may want to start by focusing on the CMA education requirement, as it will help you take and pass the CMA exam, too.
 You may already have the education you need for this requirement, so learn more to check your CMA education requirement status.

-The CMA education requirement is one of the 7 requirements that stand between you and the CMA certification.
+The CMA education requirement is one of the seven requirements that stand between you and the CMA certification.

 What are the CMA education requirements exactly?